valentga/Collector_Symbolizer/README.md

 # Collector_Symbolizer
-This repo contains code that demonstrates the concepts learned in the collector and symbolizer videos
+This repo contains code that demonstrates the concepts learned in the collector, symbolizer, and operator videos